A-35 anti-ballistic missile system: A-35

 Work on the A-35 system first started in 1959 with a test model called Aldan.
 The system's designer was Gregory Kisunko of Soviet Experimental Design Bureau OKB-30.
 A new missile, called the A-350, was to be designed by P. Grushin of OKB-2.
 Unlike the V-1000, the missile was to have a nuclear warhead.
 The design of the system called for it to be able to intercept several hostile incoming missiles simultaneously with a single warhead.
 It was also to intercept them outside the atmosphere.
 The A-35 was to have a main command centre, eight early warning radars with overlapping sectors, and 32 battle stations.

 Installation work on the A-35 began in 1965, but by 1967 only the test version at Sary Shagan was ready.
 Awareness of the system's flaws, including its inability to handle MIRVs, was part of the reason a 1967 Ministry of Defence commission decided against fully implementing the A-35.
 Its eight radars were reduced to the two on which construction had already started: Dunay-3 at Akulovo (Kubinka), also known by the NATO reporting name Dog House, and Dunay-3U at Chekhov (NATO name Cat House).

 In 1971, a version of the A-35 was tested with the main command centre, one radar and three battle stations.
 The command centre was located at the same site as the Dunay-3 radar.
 In 1974, a version was tested with the main command (equipped with a 5E92 computer) and four of the eight battle stations.
 Each battle station had two tracking radars, two battle management radars and sixteen A-350 missiles.

 Only four of the eight battle stations were ever completed.
 Each battle station had two areas with eight missiles each.
 Each area had three radars, which were called TRY ADD by NATO.

 A-35M

 Testing of the A35-M system began in 1977.
 It was a slightly modified version, using A-350R instead of A-350Zh missiles.

 In 1971, work started on the next generation of ABM systems: the A135.
 Building of the Don-2N radar started in 1978, and the replacement system was placed on combat duty in 1995.

-A 1985 note from the archives of Vitalii Leonidovich Kataev states that the A-35M system was capable of intercepting "a single ballistic missile from some directions and up to 6 Pershing II-type missiles from the FRG".
+A 1985 note from the archives of Vitalii Kataev states that the A-35M system was capable of intercepting "a single ballistic missile from some directions and up to 6 Pershing II-type missiles from the FRG".